-2) Each Business Owner owns his or her Results Backlog and is the only person in the Organization who decides the prioritization of the Results in the Results Backlog.
-When there is only one Product, the Business Owner is referred to as the Product Champion, and the Results Backlog is often referred to as the Product Backlog.

-Many people may have opinions about what the prioritization should be, but the Business Owner is accountable for the actual decision.
-The Business Owner is accountable for prioritizing the Results Backlog to maximize value to the Business.

-- 3) Each Product should have a Product Champion (PC) who embraces multiple accountabilities, in addition to those of being a Business Owner: - The PC is accountable to the Product's Clients for the capabilities and features that are (or will be) delivered; - The PC is accountable to the Product's Customers for the Delivery Forecast (cost and schedule) for producing the Product (this usually involves working with the Agile Actuary);
+- Each Business Owner owns his or her Results Backlog and is the only person in the Organization who decides the prioritization of the Results in the Results Backlog.
+When there is only one Product, the Business Owner is referred to as the Product Champion, and the Results Backlog is often referred to as the Product Backlog. - Many people may have opinions about what the prioritization should be, but the Business Owner is accountable for the actual decision.
+The Business Owner is accountable for prioritizing the Results Backlog to maximize value to the Business - Each Product should have a Product Champion (PC) who embraces multiple accountabilities, in addition to those of being a Business Owner: - The PC is accountable to the Product's Clients for the capabilities and features that are (or will be) delivered; - The PC is accountable to the Product's Customers for the Delivery Forecast (cost and

-- The PC (as a Business Owner) is accountable to the Business Organization to 'make money' on the project; - The PC is accountable to the Regulators for 'following the rules'; and - The PC is accountable to the development Scrum Teams for providing (either personally or through SMEs) the business expertise that is needed. - 4) Since having multiple Product Backlogs (and associated Product Champions) is the most common scaling problem we have (especially when we consider a 'Bug List' as its own Backlog with its own Champion); there usually needs to be a Business Owner who 'sorts out' the conflicting prioritizations.
+- schedule) for producing the Product (this usually involves working with the Agile Actuary); - The PC (as a Business Owner) is accountable to the Business Organization to 'make money' on the project; - The PC is accountable to the Regulators for 'following the rules'; and - The PC is accountable to the development Scrum Teams for providing (either personally or through SMEs) the business expertise that is needed. - 3) When there is a single Product, its PC could also be the Team's Team Captain.
+In the case the PC is outside the Team, the TC could be either physical or virtual.
+The following figure some variations when there is only a single Product.

+4) Since having multiple Product Backlogs (and associated Product Champions) is the most common scaling problem we have (especially when we consider a 'Bug List' as its own Backlog with its own Champion); there usually needs to be a Business Owner who 'sorts out' the conflicting prioritizations.

 When we have only a single Scrum Team, this BO could be the Team's Captain, or external to the Team.
-In any case, it makes no difference from the Team's perspective; they are completely focused on what their Team Captain wants them to do Now and Next.
-Here are a few different versions of this decision-making flow (remember that a Product Champion (PC) is a type of Business Owner (BO)):
+If the BO is external to the Team, the BO interfaces with the Team's Team Captain (either physical or virtual).
+In either case, it makes no difference from the Team's perspective; they are completely focused on what their Team Captain (physical or virtual) wants them to do Now and Next.